Not All CBD Is the Same

 What about label claims?

 CBD interacts with the body’s endocannabinoid system.
-Found in all mammals, the endocannabinoid system is tasked with regulating various body functions such as mood, sleep, appetite, hormone production, nervous and immune system responses, etc. The endocannabinoid system is tasked with modulating various functions to keep the body in homeostasis.
 While no causal link has been established, abundant research would suggest non-human patients may benefit from receiving hemp derived CBD in support of their endocannabinoid system.

 Vediol makes no label claims about use of its products